 In 2009, a technical group, formed by experts from different institutions (ISPRA, Ministry of the Environment, Land and Sea, Ministry of Agriculture, Food and Forest Policies and University of Tuscia), set up a methodological plan of the activities necessary to implement the registry and define the relative funding.
 Some of these activities (in particular, IUTI, inventory of land use) have been completed, resulting in land use classification for all national territory for the years 1990, 2000 and 2008.
-A process of validation and verification of IUTI data has been put in place and is expected to supply data useful to update and improve the estimations.
+A process of validation and verification of IUTI data is currently on going and will supply data useful to update and improve the estimations.
 For this year submission, emissions and removals from 3.3 and 3.4 activities have been estimated on the basis of data and methodologies used for the inventory under the Convention.